Easy Fougasse Recipe

 Variations

-Fougasse is a versatile bread that can be adapted to many tastes.
-This recipe makes a simple herby fougasse, but here are some creative and delicious topping and filling variations you can try:
+Fougasse can easily be adapted to use loads of different flavors!
+This recipe makes a simple herby fougasse, but here are some variations you can try:

-• 1.
-Olive and Rosemary Fougasse: Add chopped Kalamata olives and a tablespoon of finely chopped fresh rosemary into the dough during mixing.
-This gives a delightful Mediterranean twist to your bread.
+1. Olive and Rosemary Fougasse: Add chopped Kalamata olives and a tablespoon of finely chopped fresh rosemary into the dough during mixing.

-• 3.
-Caramelized Onion and Bacon Fougasse: Add caramelized onions and 1/2 cup of cooked and chopped bacon into the dough.
-The sweetness of the onions pairs well with the salty bacon, creating a savory treat.
+2. Caramelized Onion and Bacon Fougasse: Add caramelized onions and 1/2 cup of cooked and chopped bacon into the dough.
+The sweetness of the onions pairs well with the salty bacon.

-• 4.
-Sun-Dried Tomato and Parmesan Fougasse: Mix 1/2 cup of chopped sun-dried tomatoes and 1/2 cup of grated Parmesan into the dough.
-The tangy tomatoes and sharp Parmesan give your Fougasse a burst of flavor.
+3. Sun-Dried Tomato and Parmesan Fougasse: Mix 1/2 cup of chopped sun-dried tomatoes and 1/2 cup of grated Parmesan into the dough.

 baked fougasse.